+You will also be expected to complete all requirements relevant to the HSC and adhere to the requirements of NESA.
 This course is accredited for the HSC and provides students with the opportunity to obtain nationally recognised vocational training.
 This is known as dual accreditation.
 To gain a full qualification, students must achieve all competencies.
-Partial completion will lead to a statement of attainment towards the qualification.
+A statement of attainment towards the qualification is possible if at least one unit of competency is achieved.